 The K20, Kunstsammlung Nordrhein-Westfalen is a museum located in Grabbepl.
 5, 40213 Düsseldorf, Germany.
 It is the first arm or composition of the general Kunstsammlung Nordrhein-Westfalen center.
 The other two arms include the K21 in the Standehaus and the Schemela Haus.

 The Kunstsammlung Nordrhein-Westfalen, in general, was founded in the year 1961 by the North Rhine-Westphalia state government.
 The K20 Kunstsammlung Nordrhein-Westfalen museum was established in the year 1986.

-The first upper story’s large hall is made to reflect beautiful natural lightening.
-A measure extension program commenced in 2008 for the museum, and by 2010, the new construction was done with and the building inaugurated.
+The first upper story’s large hall is made to reflect beautiful natural light.
+A measure extension program commenced in 2008 for the museum, and by 2010, the new construction was done and the building inaugurated.

 See Related: Famous Castles in Germany

 Memorial Dusseldorf, also known as Places of Remembrance and Memorial Dusseldorf, is an exhibition center that is situated on the western side of the Standthaus in the Old Town Alstadt.

 The Memorial museum seeks to commemorate or honor those who’d been victims of the violence of National Socialism.
 The museum includes a research center, which provides resources required for research programs on its covers, and the archive center.

 The museum has since 1987 been in existence.
 In 2015, there was an expansion in the museum to triple its former size.
 This expansion particularly included the permanent exhibition complemented by the “Dusseldorf children and young people under National Socialism.”